kazuakiyama/sparselab_folked_20190321/README.md

 We are working on [the documentation of this library](https://eht-jp.github.io/sparselab).

 ## How to install this library?
-Please have a look at [the installation guide at the documatation](https://eht-jp.github.io/sparselab/_static/install.html).
+Please have a look at [the installation guide](https://eht-jp.github.io/sparselab/_static/install.html).

 ## Contact
 Kazu Akiyama, the Main Developer of Sparselab, [Website](http://kazuakiyama.github.io/)